cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 the KDF function `KDF` to behave as an independent random oracle, which the inclusion of the `label` achieves via domain separation {{GHP2018}}.

-By design, the calls to `KDF` in these framworks and usage anywhere else in higher level protocol use separate input domains unless intentionally duplicating the 'label' per concrete instance with fixed paramters.
+By design, the calls to `KDF` in these frameworks and usage anywhere else in higher level protocol use separate input domains unless intentionally duplicating the 'label' per concrete instance with fixed paramters.
 This justifies modeling them as independent functions even if instantiated by the